pradeephubgit/appsignal-docs/source/elixir/installation/upgrading-from-1.x-to-2.x.html.md

 Appsignal.Span.set_name(Appsignal.Tracer.current_span(), "AppsignalElixirExample#index")
 ```

+## Custom instrumentation

-If your app includes more custom instrumentation, please check out the [custom instrumentation documentation](https://docs.appsignal.com/elixir/instrumentation/) for more information about custom instrumentation in 2.x.
+If you added custom instrumentation in your app you used `Appsignal.TransactionRegistry` in the past.
+In 2.x this is no longer necessary, you can instrument without using the registry.
+Please check out the [custom instrumentation documentation](https://docs.appsignal.com/elixir/instrumentation/) for more information about custom instrumentation in 2.x.

 ## Welcome to 2.x!